stakater/IngressMonitorController/docs/statuscake-configuration.md

 For example; setting the field like `basic-auth-user: 'my-service-username'` will set the username field to the value `my-service-username` and will retrieve the password via `os.Getenv('my-service-username')` and set this appropriately.

 In addition to the previous method, you can use the `basicAuthSecret` field to define a secret that should be read by the monitor which contains the basic-auth data.
-This should be a generic kubernetes secret with the secret containing only `username: password`.
-This setting expects the `basicAuthUser` field to be filled in, so that we know what key to read from the secret.
-Furthermore, the secret must be present in the same namespace as the monitor.
-This ensures that we can keep the permissions of the monitor to be as small as possible.
+This secret should only contain the keys `username` and `password`.
+It expects the values for those keys to be strings.
+NOT base64 encoded strings.
+Furthermore, the secret must be present in the same namespace as the IngressMonitorController operator.
+This ensures that we can keep the permissions of the operator to be as small as possible.

-So for example, if you have a generic secret called `my-deployment-secret` containing the data `user: MyPassword1!` you should set `basicAuthUser: user` and `BasicAuthSecret: my-deployment-secret`.
+So for example, if you have a secret called `my-deployment-secret` it should contain the data `username: my-user` and `password: MyPassword1!` and you should set to `basicAuthSecret: my-deployment-secret`.
 This will ensure that the monitor can read the basic-auth data correctly.

 ## Example: